bcgov/forestry-digital-services/collections/_applications/client.md

 ---
 layout: home
-name: CLIENT
+name: Client
-title: Client Management System (CLIENT)
+title: Client Management System (Client)
 order: 1
 description:
 ---

-Team Alliance is modernizing Client, which is the Ministry of Forests’ system for managing its business relationship with B.C.’s forest sector and other natural resource industries.
+Team Alliance is modernizing the Client Management System, which is the Ministry of Forests’ system for managing its business relationship with B.C.’s forest sector and other natural resource industries.

 Taking a human centred design approach, Alliance has so far: